bonjourmalware/melody/docs/docs/rules.md

 ### layer
 The rule will look for matches in the specified `layer`'s protocol data.

-Each layer expose different fields depending on the protocol they represent.
+Each `layer` expose different fields depending on the protocol they represent.
 They're detailed in the [Layers](/layers/) page.

-The following layers are supported by Melody :
+The following layers are supported :

 |Key|IPv4|IPv6|
 |---|---|---|